emmanuelU17/multimodule/integration/README.md

 # Objective
-Simply an automation application.
-In other words, this integration, runs endpoint tests against the generated native image of webserver application.
+Directory runs automation tests against webserver directory.

+## Dependencies
+1. webserver module or directory.
+2. Webflux to for access to WebTestClient api.